FlowFuse/website/src/blog/2024/11/esp32-with-node-red.md

 If both devices share the same client ID, they will conflict and cause disconnections.

 3. **ESP32 Doesn’t Respond to Commands (LED Not Turning On/Off)**
     - Solution: Verify the topic in the ESP32 code matches the one in Node-RED (e.g., /LedControl).
+If it still doesn't work, try rebooting your ESP32.

 ## Conclusion